jmcoholich/jmcoholich.github.io/content/post/FoundationPose/index.md

 # Off-the-Shelf Performance
 FoundationPose requires RGBD video frames, a CAD model, camera intrinsics, and a binary segmentation mask of the tracked object in the first frame.

-Below is a visualization of our input video -- a VR-teleoperated demonstration of a block-stacking task.
+Below is a visualization of our input video of a VR-teleoperated demonstration of a block-stacking task.

 {{< youtube 8bc508QxUwo >}}